corda/corda-docs-portal/content/en/tools/archiving-service/archiving-cli.md

 restore marked items to the vault
 Options:
       --record=<path>   Record SQL to file
-Abort all incomplete archive jobs and restore the Corda vault.
-If the --record option is given then the SQL is written to the file and no database updates are executed.
 ```

 Abort all incomplete archive jobs and restore the Corda vault.